lifemapper/lifemapper.github.io/_coll-training/exploreData.md

 1. IF you wish to browse your own data as well as public data, sign in to or sign up for a Lifemapper account.
 In the left pane of the webpage:

-      a.
-If you do not have a user account, create one by clicking the **sign up** link below the Login button.
+      * If you do not have a user account, create one by clicking the **sign up** link below the Login button.
-      a.
-Once you have a user account, sign in with your username and password.
+      * Once you have a user account, sign in with your username and password.

 1. In the left pane of the browser, under **New SDM Project**, choose **Browse By Species**.